 Projects default to the in-process hosting model in ASP.NET Core 3.0 or later.
 You may optionally remove the

-property in the project file if its value isInProcess
+<AspNetCoreHostingModel>property in the project file if its value isInProcess.

 Upgrade all the NuGet packages to the latest version and remove obsolete packages